 Do not ever approach wildlife, (even for a great IG picture.)
 The moose was here a while (we heard about it from visitors on a prior trail), so park rangers made their way over to make sure no one left the roadside to approach it.

 Distance: .8 miles (depending on what route you do)

-This is a great hike for kids in Rocky Mountain National Park.
+This is a great hike for kids from the Rocky Mountain National Park west entrance.
 The lake itself is not very far of a hike from the car (probably about 1/4 mile).
 Once you are at the lake, you can find the trail and make a loop around the lake, putting you closer to a mile total.
 The actual trail goes beyond the lake, but we stuck to the lakeside.

 Lakes are always a fun place for kids to throw rocks.
 There aren’t too many great spots to dip your feet in, as there isn’t a lot of shoreline.
 My only word of caution is that the trail to the left of the lake can get a little narrow in small spots, so toddlers might need an extra hand.

 There’s a few picnic tables at the parking lot where you can rest and enjoy a snack when you’re done.